-Research shows that simple changes to the language on your menu can massively increase the likelihood of customers choosing plant-based dishes over those with meat.
+Research shows that simple changes to the language and layout of your menu can massively increase the likelihood of customers choosing plant-based dishes over those with meat.
 Not only is this interesting from a consumer psychology angle, but it has real ramifications in a world where meat-free meals are increasingly relevant.
-In this article, we share four so-simple ways you can tweak your menu to encourage customers to choose plant-based options.

 Numerous studies conducted by the research non-profit organisation World Resources Institute (WRI) have shown that language on menus makes an enormous difference.
 As outlined in the WRI ‘Playbook For Guiding Diners Towards Plant-Rich Foods’ (well worth reading), decision-making around food is not driven by logic or rational thinking, but rather by habit and familiarity.
-These choices are affected by a myriad of micro-influences in the customer’s environment, often operating subconsciously.
-Examples of these include descriptive language used on menus, as well as the placement, size, pricing, position or packaging of a food or drink product.

 1. Give them a nudge